cedadev/jasmin-workshop/exercises/ex03/README.md

       </tbody>
     </table>

-    ```
+    ```console
-    echo $USER             # check what is held in this environment variable
+    $ echo $USER             # check what is held in this environment variable
-    mkdir users/$USER      # make a directory for yourself underneath the "users" directory
+    train050
-    ls -ld users/$USER      # check what you have created: note the ownerhsip & permissions
+    $ mkdir users/$USER      # make a directory for yourself underneath the "users" directory
-    # output:
+    $ ls -ld users/$USER      # check what you have created: note the ownership & permissions
     drwxr-sr-x 2 train050 gws_workshop 4096 Jan 26 11:26 users/train050
     ```